DaltonWemer/emotion-detection-system/docs/README.md

 12. `pip install -r requirements.txt`

-13. type `pip3 install misaka`

-14. if you haven't gotten any install errors, naviage to the root of the project
+13. if you haven't gotten any install errors, naviage to the root of the project

-15. `python external_programs\classify.py` the console should classify the file in emotion-detection-system\recordings\
+14. `python external_programs\classify.py` the console should classify the file in emotion-detection-system\recordings\

-16. You should be set to start classifying through the GUI by launching electron as outlined below
+15. You should be set to start classifying through the GUI by launching electron as outlined below

 ## Execution Guide